 Optimization of content for search engines is essential for a website to rank.
 But what if the same content serves via two different URLs.
 Yes, we’re talking about Blogger.
 Blogger CMS serves the same webpage through two URLs – One is for desktop and the other for mobile users.

 The Blogger CMS serves canonical URL to desktop and canonical URL with m=1 to mobile users.
 In this article, we’ll explain how to fix the Blogger m=1 issue for the Blogger blog.

 - Desktop Version: https://www.example.com/

-But if you’re looking only to remove m=1 from the end of the URL of your webpage, then this post is not for you as we’re not here to spoil your page SEO.
+But if you’re looking only to remove m=1 from the end of the web page URL, this post is not for you as we’re not here to spoil the on-Page SEO website.

-You can add some script and remove that, but search engines will punish your blog by decreasing your blog’s page rank.
+You can add some script and remove m=1, but search engines will punish your blog by decreasing your blog’s page rank.

-We can also provide you such a script, but no. As we’re here to boost SEO, not to degrade it.
-You can read this complete article before applying any script and all.
-Use proper methods to do things.
+We can provide you such a script, but no, as we’re here to boost the blog’s Search Engine Optimization and not degrade it.
+Read this complete article before applying any script etc. Use proper methods to do things.